Configure Wavefront for Spring Boot with a sample application.

 • You cannot save changes that you make to the preconfigured Spring Boot Inventory and Wavefront for Spring Boot Service Dashboards.
 If you want custom dashboards, you must clone and edit the dashboard.
 For details, see Create and Customize Dashboards.

-• Customers or free trial users can create smart alerts that dynamically filter noise and find true anomalies.
+• Customers can create smart alerts that dynamically filter noise and find true anomalies.
 For details, see Alerts.